 Don't Hire a Company That Only Takes Cash

 If there are any boxes or items missing, don't sign the paperwork.
 The move must be completed before you sign.
 Once you sign that you've received everything, it's hard to go back to the company to say that something is missing.
 Count the boxes and recount them, making sure you conduct a home inventory.
 This is your only chance to make sure everything arrived.
-Also, if there is an issue with the paperwork (see the next point) at least all your things are in your new space and not on the truck.
+Also, if there is an issue with the paperwork, at least all your things are in your new space and not on the truck.
 This gives you some leverage with the movers if needed.

 Don't Sign Anything That You Don't Understand

 It is where unpacking after a move and doing it quickly is essential.
-Often, I'll open every box first to make sure nothing has been damaged during the move before fully unpacking.
+Open every box first to make sure nothing has been damaged during the move before fully unpacking.
 The longer you wait to make a claim, the less likely it is that your claim will be accepted.
-For more tips, check out this article on how to file a moving insurance claim after you move.

 Don't Assume That the Movers Provide Enough Insurance